dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Workarounds.md

 * [CREATE TABLE AS with RIGHT OUTER JOIN](#create-table-as-with-right-outer-join)

 * [Import Performance Issues With Many Foreign Key References](#import-performance-issues-with-many-foreign-key-references)

-## Incremental Backup and Bulk HFile Import Issues {#incremental-backup-and-bulk-hfile-import-issues}

-Our incremental backup feature does not currently capture data loaded via the Bulk HFile Import ([`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html)) mechanism.
-After you restore from an incremental backup, you must re-run bulk imports to bring the database to the state it was in when you backed up.

 ## With Clauses and Temporary Tables